Spectral survey of the diffuse gas toward BL Lac in the Q band: Observations and data reduction

 The telescope pointing was checked using BL Lac and the nearby HII region DR21 as pointing sources.
-BL Lac was flaring during the time of these observations with a peak temperature of $\sim 4~$K corresponding to $\sim $ 14\,Jy at 32 GHz, which allowed to check the pointing accuracy on the source itself with high confidence.
-To avoid spurious signals, side band ambiguities in the detected line frequencies, and better cover the spectral range, we used two frequency tunings, with a separation of 900\,MHz in the local oscillator frequencies.
-The Q band receiver allows to measure the spectral range from 32~GHz to 50~GHz with a spectral resolution of 38~kHz (equivalent to 0.356 \kms at 32 GHz), observing the H and V polarizations simultaneously.
-The backend is composed of a series of eight FFTs elements per polarization, for a total of sixteen spectral windows.
+BL Lac was flaring during the time of these observations with a peak temperature of $\sim 4~$K corresponding to $\sim $ 14\,Jy at 32 GHz, which allowed us to check the pointing accuracy on the source itself with high confidence.
+To avoid spurious signals and sideband ambiguities in the detected line frequencies and better cover the spectral range, we used two frequency tunings, with a separation of 900\,MHz in the local oscillator frequencies.
+The Q-band receiver allowed us to measure the spectral range from 32~GHz to 50~GHz with a spectral resolution of 38~kHz (equivalent to 0.356 \kms at 32 GHz), observing the H and V polarizations simultaneously.
+The backend is composed of a series of eight Fast Fourier Transform spectrometer (FFT) elements per polarization, for a total of sixteen spectral windows.
 The system and telescope performances have been described in \citet{Tercero:2021}.
-The data have been reduced with the CLASS software, part of the GILDAS package\footnote{\texttt{http://www.iram.fr/IRAMFR/GILDAS}}.
+The data were reduced with the CLASS software, which is part of the GILDAS package\footnote{\texttt{http://www.iram.fr/IRAMFR/GILDAS}}.
 For each day of observations, we analyzed the data as follows.
-For each of the frequency tuning and each of the 16 spectral windows, the spikes leading to spurious signals were flagged and the spectra interpolated in the small frequency intervals of these spikes.
-The position switching (PSW) data and frequency switching (FSW) data were separately averaged to obtain a PSW and a FSW spectrum for each spectral window.
+For each frequency tuning and each of the 16 spectral windows, the spikes leading to spurious signals were flagged and the spectra interpolated in the small frequency intervals of these spikes.
+The PSW data and FSW data were separately averaged to obtain a PSW and a FSW spectrum for each spectral window.
 The FSW data were folded at this step.
-We removed a continuum offset (flat baseline), and a sine wave function associated with a known base line ripple in this observing mode.
+We removed a continuum offset (flat baseline) and a sine wave function associated with a known baseline ripple in this observing mode.
 To produce continuum-divided spectra, we first smoothed the PSW spectra in each spectral window to a coarse spectral resolution of 380\,MHz to obtain a noise-free continuum spectrum.
 We then added the continuum to the FSW spectra and co-added the full spectral resolution FSW and PSW spectra to obtain the source spectrum.
-We divided this spectrum by the noise-free smoothed PSW continuum spectrum to obtain the absorption spectrum normalized to the continuum.
-We performed these operations for each day and each polarization because the continuum flux of BL Lac is variable and presents a significant polarization.
+We divided this spectrum by the noise-free, smoothed PSW continuum spectrum to obtain the absorption spectrum normalized to the continuum.
+We performed these operations each day and for each polarization because the continuum flux of BL Lac is variable and presents significant polarization.
 Information on the BL Lac continuum flux during the observations is provided in Appendix \ref{app:cont}.